JHONMAR24/Group9/Project2/README.md

 1. Import of required libraries.
 For this stage we will use pandas ans sqlite3.
 2. Data collection from external repository reading a CSV file that is located externally.
 All this data is stored in variable 'df'.
 3. After we create 'createDB' function, we pass below inputs to this function:
-* Name of the database.
+* DBname: Name of the database.
 * FileName: This can be a file path either locally or from the web.
+* TableName: Name of the table
-* Access to sqlite to check if data is reachable from database file.
+4. Access to connection `conn` using sqlite library to check if data is reachable from database file.

 **app-template-detail.py** file:

 1. Import of required libraries.
 For this stage we will use flask, sqlite3, and pathlib.
-2. In order to find the Database file (in this case (kobe.db) we need to update this py file to reach this file.
+2. In order to find the Database file (in this case `kobe.db`) we need to update this `.py` file to reach this file.
 3. Use of modules of flask to show structurally our webpage.

    Below is a tree of how our website was designed:

 		Access to 127.0.0.1:5000 using any navigator program: